 Modern marketing is complex, requiring multiple teams with different complementary skillsets to come together to deliver an exceptional customer experience.

 Keeping up with competition, meanwhile, means that marketing must get content into market faster than ever before.

 To help with this, marketing resource management (MRM) solutions have become a must-have for marketing teams today.
 But to make the most of this technology, it’s crucial to have a strong pulse on the insights that MRM can bring, as well as the metrics behind them.
-In turn, you can better understand how MRM fits into your business’s ecosystem.
+In turn, you can better understand how MRM systems fit into your business’s ecosystem.

 Alignment of Work to Marketing KPIs

 Marketers around the world want visibility into what’s going on in every one of their marketing regions.
 What many marketing leaders actually have is the feeling that there’s a good chunk of “rogue marketing” happening because of a lack of an approval process.
 On the other hand, some marketing departments don’t have issues with rogue marketing, but instead they have to ask themselves “who knows what’s going on?”
 In this case, marketing team leads are relying on email, which can get buried pretty quick in the Inbox during a busy day, or even less efficient tools to track initiatives resulting in things falling between the cracks and costing the company money in unaligned spend.

 Here are the metrics that can help seal the cracks and save your company money: